matheuslenke/100-days-of-swift/README.md

 **Day 33** Today i learned about the Codable protocol, which automatically can parse data from a JSON to Swift objects

 **Day 34** Today i learned a little about how to use tabBars and how AppDelegate and SceneDelegate works

+**Day 35** Today i learned how to filter info in an array, and how to resize tableViewCell to word wrap and look nicer when displaying data.